Ixitxachitl/thermal_camera/readme.md

 ## Features
 - Maps thermal data to a color gradient (black, blue, green, yellow, orange, red, white) based on temperature.
 - Includes a motion detection binary sensor based on temperature changes.
-- Provides low, high, and average temperature sensors based on the received data.
 - Lightweight implementation using PIL (Pillow), optimized for Raspberry Pi and other low-resource devices.
 - Designed specifically for the M5Stack T-Lite but can be adapted to other devices.
 - Configurable thermal image dimensions, URL path, and JSON field names.